orel-adivi/CorSys/docs/index.md

 which uses code implemented in [src directory](https://github.com/orel-adivi/CorSys/tree/main/src).
-For running the synthesizer, an installation of [CPython 3.9](https://www.python.org/downloads/release/python-3915/) or [CPython 3.10](https://www.python.org/downloads/release/python-3108/) is required (the implementation is platform independent, and was tested on Windows, MacOS, and Linux).
+For running the synthesizer, an installation of [CPython 3.9](https://www.python.org/downloads/release/python-3915/) or [CPython 3.10](https://www.python.org/downloads/release/python-3108/) is required (the implementation is platform independent, and was tested on Windows, macOS, and Linux).

 The project uses NumPy, SciPy, and overrides Python libraries, which can be installed using Pip package installer: